Keep the Trail Access info current...

 Cape Arid National Park is a wildly beautiful and biodiverse area.
 Coastal sandheaths, mallee and low granite hills extend inland to Mount Ragged after which the vegetation is transformed into woodlands dominated by saltbush and bluebush.
 The jagged Russell Range, which rises to its highest point at Tower Peak (almost 600m), comprises ancient uplifted quartzite that has the same origins as the Barrens Range in Fitzgerald River National Park.

 Start Point: Enter onto Yokinup bay via Thomas River Road.
-Follow the beach and headlands around for 20km until turnoff for Mt Arid Car Park
+Follow the beach and headlands around for 20km until turnoff for Mount Arid Car Park

 End Point: Enter onto Yokinup bay via Thomas River Road.
-Follow the beach and headlands around for 20km until turnoff for Mt Arid Car Park
+Follow the beach and headlands around for 20km until turnoff for Mount Arid Car Park

 Region: Cape Arid National Park, Golden Outback